ros2-gbp/ros_ign-release/README.md

 ## Install

-This branch supports ROS Rolling.
+This branch supports ROS Galactic.
 See above for other ROS versions.

 ### Binaries

-Rolling binaries are available for Fortress.
+Galactic binaries are available for Edifice.
 They are hosted at https://packages.ros.org.

 1. Add https://packages.ros.org